 Through gardening activities, culinary skill-building activities, and reflections on food and environmental justice.

 Mission: Herban Garden is a Hope Gardens' committee that engages people of color in sustainable agriculture through hands-on experience and community engagement.

 To create and inspire the next generation of gardeners, farmers, social entrepreneurs, and community activists.

 Interested?
 Here's how to learn more:

-For more information about Herban Garden, email email@example.com or send your questions and comments to us in the form below.
+To directly contact us, our email is firstname.lastname@example.org or send your questions and comments to us in the form below.
 We'd love to hear about collaborative opportunities too!

 Giszell Weather, OG Berry Bush, is a UNC graduate with a Bachelors of Arts in Anthropology.
-The Herban Garden was birthed from her interest in the connections between land, food, and the African American community.
-Since May of 2015, she and Bronwyn Fadem have been crafting the vision for Herban Garden as a means to locally support the larger food and environmental justice movements.
-Giszell was born to be on stage - one of her dreams is to become a contemporary ballet dancer, fusing together classical pointe and hip-hop!
+The Herban Garden was birthed from her interest in the connections between land, food, and people of color across the glove.
+Since May of 2015, she has been refining the vision for Herban Garden as a pathway to support the larger food and environmental justice movements.
+Giszell loves the plant-based lifestyle and hopes to have a homestead with 3 horses, 5 chickens, 2 dogs, a greenhouse, and a dance studio.